glycerine/spin_paxos/README.md

 in small ways, and fixed a couple of bugs that needed fixing.
-The pdf linked above and the code shown in the markdown version in papers reflects the original, not-updated Promela code.
+The pdf linked above and the code shown in the markdown version in the papers/ directory reflects the original, not-updated Promela code.
 The updated code is in these two files: